ktorn/completium-landing/docs/dapp-miles/miles7.md

 ## Add miles

 In order to provide miles to a user, the amdin must call the 'add' entry point of the contract.

+If you don't have a user account, follow these <Link to="/docs/dapp-tools/accounts#create-test-account">instructions</Link> to get one.

-Its signature is presented below:
+The entry point signature is presented below:

 ```archetype
 entry add (ow                 : address,